← Back to research

 Bottom Line

-Maestro fills a unique niche as the free, cross-platform option for autonomous agent orchestration.
+Maestro fills a unique niche as the free, cross-platform option for autonomous agent orchestration, and four months on it is one of the healthier projects in this fast-churn category — roughly 3,000 GitHub stars, daily commits, and a steady stream of substantial features like trigger-based Cue orchestration.
 Its Auto Run and mobile monitoring features address real workflow gaps that other tools don't emphasize.
 The keyboard-first design and playbook system show thoughtful UX for power users.

 Recommended for: Power users who want autonomous, long-running AI agent sessions with mobile monitoring, especially those needing cross-platform support.